stefanofa/awesome/TOPICS.md

 *   [tamagui/tamagui](https://github.com/tamagui/tamagui) - Style React fast with 100% parity on React Native, an optional UI kit, and optimizing compiler.

-## canvas

-*   [phaserjs/phaser](https://github.com/phaserjs/phaser) - Phaser is a fun, free and fast 2D game framework for making HTML5 games for desktop and mobile web browsers, supporting Canvas and WebGL rendering.

-*   [plouc/nivo](https://github.com/plouc/nivo) - nivo provides a rich set of dataviz components, built on top of the awesome d3 and React libraries

-*   [apache/echarts](https://github.com/apache/echarts) - Apache ECharts is a powerful, interactive charting and data visualization library for browser

 ## facebook-instant-games

 *   [phaserjs/phaser](https://github.com/phaserjs/phaser) - Phaser is a fun, free and fast 2D game framework for making HTML5 games for desktop and mobile web browsers, supporting Canvas and WebGL rendering.